 How to get to Monopoli

-Monopoli is located on the Adriatic Sea in the Bari district of Puglia and makes a convenient base for getting around the Puglia region.
+Monopoli is located on the Adriatic Sea in the Bari district of Puglia.
+The town makes a convenient base for travelling around the Puglia region.

 Travelling to Monopoli by train

 While some parts of Puglia are much easier to explore by car, Monopoli is conveniently located on the direct Trenitalia train route which runs along the east coast of the region and stops at a number of other popular cities including Bari, Polignano a Mare, Ostuni, Brindisi and Lecce.

 Below are the travel times and ticket prices (when booked in advance) for travelling between Monopoli and other cities in Puglia by train…

 Bari to Monopoli – 30 minutes / €3.30.

 Polignano a Mare to Monopoli – 5 minutes / €1.10.

 Ostuni to Monopoli – 20 minutes / €2.50.